Adam Guettel: Saturn Returns/Myths & Hymns

-Collaboration with Audra McDonald, Incidental Music, and Concert Work
+Collaboration with Audra McDonald, incidental music, and concert work

 Guettel has written bespoke songs, including several songs throughout Audra McDonald's discography.
 Her 1998 album Way Back to Paradise includes his songs "Come to Jesus" (from Myths and Hymns), "A Tragic Story", "Baby Moon" and "The Allure of Silence".
 Her 2000 album's namesake is the closing number of Floyd Collins, "How Glory Goes", and also includes "Was That You".
 Her 2006 album is named after his song "Build a Bridge" and also includes "Dividing Day" (from The Light in the Piazza).
-Her 2018 album, Sing Happy includes "March is a Windy Month" (from Millions).
+Her 2018 album Sing Happy includes "March is a Windy Month" (from Millions).
 In 2003, it was announced that Guettel would be writing a new piece for McDonald which would have opened Carnegie Hall's Zankel Hall, but this piece never came to fruition.

 In addition to writing music and lyrics for musical theatre, Guettel has written incidental music for plays such as Lydie Breeze (2000), as well as film scores.
 In summer 2007, Guettel composed incidental music for a production of Anton Chekhov's play Uncle Vanya at the Intiman Playhouse in Seattle, Washington.

 In 1999, Guettel performed a concert evening of his own work at New York's Town Hall with guests such as Kristin Chenoweth, Audra McDonald, Billy Porter, Jubilant Sykes and Theresa McCarthy.
 At first, Guettel resisted doing this concert at all, believing that his work had been heard enough in New York City, and he wanted to focus on writing something new, rather than having songs he had already written performed.
 It was Robert Hurwitz, the president of Nonesuch Records at the time, who insisted Guettel do the concert.
 Guettel has also contributed original scores to several documentary films, including Arguing the World and Jack: The Last Kennedy Film.
 In 2004, Guettel contributed vocals to Jessica Molaskey's P.S.
 Classics album Make Believe, dueting with Molaskey on his grandfather's song "Glad To Be Unhappy".
-Guettel also sang on albums by Ricky Ian Gordon, John Buccino, and starred opposite Meryl Streep in the film The Music of Regret, singing several songs as a ventriloquist dummy.
+Guettel also sang on albums by Ricky Ian Gordon, John Buccino, and starred opposite Meryl Streep in the short film The Music of Regret, singing several songs as a ventriloquist dummy.
 In 2001, he was set to sing as Charles on a studio recording of Evening Primrose.
-Guettel was beginning to write The Light in the Piazza, saying "bells were ringing, and things were starting to come out of me", and wanted to focus on his own work, rather than his mentor, Sondheim's.
+Guettel was beginning to write The Light in the Piazza, saying "bells were ringing, and things were starting to come out of me", and wanted to focus on his own work, rather than his mentor Sondheim's.
 Guettel was told by the producer of the album that it would not be a problem if he left the project, and that they would replace him with Neil Patrick Harris.
 After Guettel quit, he opened his mailbox to find a "withering" letter from Sondheim.
 They quickly reconciled.
 From then on, Guettel would primarily work as a composer/lyricist.